Józef Beck: Strategic ideas

 Beck was hostile to the League of Nations and did not think it could help Poland.
 France wanted some arrangement with Poland but distrusted Beck and so he looked in new directions.
-He explored the possibility of realising Piłsudski's concept of Międzymorze ("Between-seas"), a federation of central and eastern European countries stretching from the Baltic Sea to the Black Sea, indeed in later variants from the Arctic Ocean to the Mediterranean.
-Such a coalition between Germany in the west and the Soviet Union in the east might have been strong enough to deter both from military intervention.
-Beck realised that for the immediate future there was no realistic chance of building such a force and so he was prepared to settle in 1937–1938 for a diplomatic bloc referred to as a "Third Europe", led by Poland, which might become the nucleus of a Międzymorze federation.
-Beck's "Third Europe" diplomatic concept comprised a bloc made up of Poland, Italy, Yugoslavia, Hungary and Romania.
+He explored the possibility of realising Piłsudski's concept of Międzymorze ("Between-seas"), a federation of central and eastern European countries stretching from the Baltic Sea to the Black Sea, or, in later further variants, from the Arctic Ocean to the Mediterranean.
+Such a unit, lying between Germany in the west and the Soviet Union in the east, might have been strong enough to deter both from military intervention.
+Beck realised there was no realistic chance of achieving this in the immediate future, and so was prepared to settle in 1937–1938 for a diplomatic bloc referred to as a "Third Europe", led by Poland, which might eventually become the nucleus of a Międzymorze federation.
+Beck's "Third Europe" diplomatic concept comprised Poland, Italy, Yugoslavia, Hungary and Romania.

 His efforts failed for several reasons: